cthulhutoo/visalian/src/pages/Blockchain, cold storage, and outright fraud/index.md

 ![Valencia Port](./PortAuth.jpg)

 I learned that as an industry, shipping is changing rapidly in the area around data.
-There has always been some early adoption but the damn really broke open in the last couple years.
+There has always been some early adoption but the dam really broke open in the last couple years.

 ![Container Port](./ContainerPort.jpg)